TrinhVinhQuy/DatabaseUpdateEF/README.md

 - Minimal api

 ## About:
-The eProject.Onion Project was developed by [Trịnh Xuân Vinh Quy](https://www.facebook.com/Vhquy).
+The DatabaseUpdateEF Project was developed by [Trịnh Xuân Vinh Quy](https://www.facebook.com/Vhquy).